devGenie/miniature/README.md

 ## Miniature ##

-Miniature is an openvpn server and client written in go.
+Miniature is an vpn server and client written in go.
 Miniature uses songao's water library under the hood.

 **Setup**